soloking1412/Stylus-Toolkit/README.md

 Most developers use testnet and don't need Docker!

+## Why Stylus Toolkit?

+Stylus development today often requires manual setup, scattered scripts, and custom workflows per project.

+Stylus Toolkit aims to:
+- Standardize common Stylus dev workflows
+- Reduce setup and configuration overhead
+- Make Rust-based smart contract development more approachable

+The goal is not abstraction for its own sake, but faster iteration for builders.

 ## 📚 Documentation

 - **[Quick Start Guide](./QUICKSTART.md)** - Complete tutorial from zero to deployment